Computational method for highly-constrained molecular dynamics of rigid bodies: coarse-grained simulation of auxetic two-dimensional protein crystals: Formulation of the dynamics

 \subsection{Nonholonomic constraints}

-Inequality \eqref{eq:test} leads us into a set of constraints for the allowed (\emph{i.e.}, non-interpenetrated) configurations of the system,
+Inequality \eqref{eq:test} leads to a set of constraints for the allowed (\emph{i.e.}, non-interpenetrated) configurations of the system,

-where the coefficients $\lambda_{ij(mn)}$ are known as Karush-Kuhn-Tucker (KKT) multipliers in the mathematical optimization literature \cite{Kuhn2014,Karush2014,Gunaratne2006}.
-These objects are different from Lagrange multipliers in the sense that, for Eq. \eqref{eq:kktcons} to hold, the corresponding KKT multiplier must vanish whenever Eq. \eqref{eq:test} is a strict inequality, thus justifying our disregard for constraints of this kind in the previous section.
-When Eq. \eqref{eq:test} is strictly zero, \emph{i.e.}, at a collision, the corresponding KKT multiplier is allowed to adopt positive values.
-With the same treatment as before, the inclusion of these constraints to the EOMs modifies the effective forces of Eq. \eqref{eq:efforce} to
+where $\Theta(x)$ is the Heaviside step function, and the coefficients $\lambda_{ij(mn)}$ are known as Karush-Kuhn-Tucker (KKT) multipliers in the mathematical optimization literature.\cite{Kuhn2014,Karush2014,Gunaratne2006} These constraints vanish whenever Eq. \eqref{eq:test} is a strict inequality, thus justifying our disregard for them in the previous section.
+With the same treatment as before, the inclusion of these constraints in the EOM modifies the effective forces of Eq. \eqref{eq:efforce} as

 where